adriennedao/flash-cards/README.md

 Technologies Used:

-- The app was built using HTML5, CSS3, JavaScript
+- The app was built using HTML, CSS, JavaScript, Bootstrap

 Future Improvement: .
 Add more features and functionality.